responsivedev/responsive-docs/docs/getting-started/quickstart.md

 # Quickstart

-This guide demostrates how to get a minimal Responsive environment set up and running.
+This guide demonstrates how to get a minimal Responsive environment set up and running.
 The example use case implements the open source [Kafka Streams Demo Application](https://kafka.apache.org/documentation/streams/quickstart) on the Responsive platform.